A neck warmer will seal any draughts getting through the space between your jacket and helmet, making a massive difference to your winter riding.

 - Looks great and won’t break the bank

 - Size comes up small for lots of people

 - Not particularly windproof

-This is a high-end neck, face, chest and back warmer priced appropriately to its quality.
+This high-end neck, face, chest and back warmer is priced appropriately to its quality.
 The flat-locked stitching, contoured fit, fleece-lined collar and mesh nose panel make this a very comfortable piece of gear.

 Their one-size-fits-most seems to work for the majority of UK riders.

 - Really comfortable